Assouad, Fano, and Le Cam with Interaction: A Unifying Lower Bound Framework and Characterization for Bandit Learnability: Application to Interactive Decision Making: Bandit Learnability and Beyond

-\begin{corollary}[Lower bound for stochastic bandits] For the bandit model class $\cMF$ defined as above, it holds that $\Ts[\cMF]{\Delta}\geq \estp{2\Delta} - 2$. \end{corollary} Therefore, combining the lower bound above with the upper bound of \cref{thm:logp-upper}, we have the following bounds on the minimax-optimal sample complexity of learning the structured bandits class $\cMF$: \cfn{(the upper bound applies to any reward distribution with sub-Gaussian noise)}
+\begin{corollary}[Lower bound for stochastic bandits] For the bandit model class $\cMFG$ defined as above, it holds that $\Ts[\cMFG]{\Delta}\geq 2\log\DV{\Val} - 2$. \end{corollary} Combining this result with the upper bound in \cref{thm:logp-upper}, we obtain the following bounds on the minimax-optimal sample complexity for the structure bandit problem with class $\cH$:

-We remark that solely with \dct, both lower and upper bound cannot be improved: (1) for multi-arm bandits, we have $\DV[\Delta]{\Val}=|\cA|$ which is tight from the upper bound side, while (2) for $d$-dimensional linear bandits, we have $\log\DV[\Delta]{\Val}=\Omega(d)$ which is tight from the lower bound side.
-On the other hand, the exponential gap can be partly mitigated by combining the DEC (cf. \cref{sec:DEC-convex}).

-As an implication, we have shown that $\DV{\cH}$ characterizes the learnability of the structured bandits problem with function class $\cH$.

-\begin{theorem}[Bandits learnability] For a given value function class $\Val$, the bandit problem class $\cMF$ can be learned in finite round of interactions if and only if $\DV{\Val}<+\infty$ for all $\Delta>0$. \end{theorem}
+This implies that $\DV{\cH}$ characterizes learnability for structured bandits. \begin{theorem}[Structured bandit learnability] For a given reward function class $\Val$, the bandit problem class $\cMFG$ is learnable for finite $T$ if and only if $\DV{\Val}<+\infty$ for all $\Delta>0$. \end{theorem}

-The above characterization bypasses the impossibility results of \citet{hanneke2023bandit}, who identify a well-defined \emph{noiseless} bandit problem class whose learnability is independent of the axioms of ZFC.
-Therefore, their results rule out the possibility of a general characterization of bandit learnability with certain \emph{combinatorial dimension}~\citep{ben2019learnability} of the problem class.
-However, our results above, albeit the exponential gap between the lower and upper bounds, do provide a characterization of learning structured bandits with stochastic rewards.
-To summarize, both results are compatible because (1) the argument of \citet{hanneke2023bandit} relies on the noiseless nature of the bandit problem they construct, and (2) the \dct~is not a \emph{combinatorial dimension} under the definition of \citet{ben2019learnability,hanneke2023bandit}.